JimmyBrown/Pair/README.md

 # Pair
 Devmountain final assessment.
-Randomizes a list of people with save to persistence
+Randomizes a list of people with save to persistence.